ShapeShifter499/LG_v30-LineageOS_Manifest/README.md

 # LG_v30-LineageOS_16.0_Manifest
-Manifest needed to help build LineageOS 16.0 for LG v30
+Manifest needed to help build LineageOS 17.1 for LG v30

 # Files
 * README.md -- The self explanatory file you read now.
-* lg_v30-h932-Stable.xml -- Manifest for building from the last known working build of LineageOS 16.0 FOR T-MOBILE H932 VARIANT ONLY.
-Code is provided from their respective GitHub sources listed in the file.
-* lg_v30-h930-Stable.xml -- Manifest for building from the last known working build of LineageOS 16.0 UNIVERSAL BUILD EXECPT FOR T-MOBILE H932.
-Code is provided from their respective GitHub sources listed in the file.
-* lg_v30-h930.xml -- Manifest for building from my source edits UNIVERSAL BUILD EXCEPT FOR T-MOBILE H932.
+* lg_v30-h930.xml -- Manifest for building from my source edits UNIFIED BUILD.
-* lg_v30-h932.xml -- Manifest for building from my source edits FOR T-MOBILE VARIANT H932 ONLY.

 # Notes for me to remember, should provide clues to how to build LOS.